A Guide To Conditional Approvals For Home Buyers

 - Gift letters for home buyers using gift funds for their down payment

 - A letter of explanation for a recent large withdrawal

 Advantages Of A Conditional Loan Approval

-You probably already know that you should get preapproved for a mortgage before you start shopping for houses.
+You probably already know that you should get preapproved for a home loan before you start shopping for houses.
 But conditional underwriting approval will make your bargaining position even stronger.

 For one thing, receiving conditional approval will set you apart as a home buyer.
 If you find yourself in a bidding war with another buyer, the fact that you’ve received conditional approval tells the homeowner that you’re the more serious candidate.

 If you’re looking to build your own home, the builder may require conditional approval before moving forward with the process.
 No builder wants to commit to a construction project only to have the purchase fall through during the underwriting stage.

 Comparing Mortgage Approvals

 Let’s look at a few common mortgage approvals and how they differ from conditional approval.

 The mortgage preapproval process is a little more thorough than prequalification.
 During this stage, your lender will verify your credit history and score.
 However, unlike conditional approval, an underwriter may not have reviewed this information because preapproval is a preliminary step in the mortgage application process.

 Unconditional approval is also known as formal approval, and it is the step that comes after conditional approval.
 When you receive unconditional approval, it means that the underwriter has received and verified your information, including the property’s appraisal value, down payment, property title and other related documentation.

 At this point, the loan officer is ready to move forward and finalize the mortgage application.

 When Are Conditional Approvals Denied?

 Conditional approval is not a guarantee that your loan will go through, and occasionally, a borrower’s application may be denied.
 This typically happens because one of the conditions of your loan wasn’t met.